AS7RIDENIED/LOLZTEAM/Documentation/Antipublic.md

 - **searchBy** (str): Search by email/password/domain.
 - **query** (dict[str, str]): Query for search.
 - **direction** (dict[str, str]): Direction for search.
+- **order** (Literal["asc", "desc"]): [Premium subscription required] If you specify `desc` order, then most likely you will have a couple of results.
+Everything is fine and it should be.
+To get more results - you need to disable fuses by specifying all in direction for your query field.
+Or if the request field is strict, then specify fromLastValueOfKey equal to true.
+- **from_last_value_of_key** (bool): [Premium subscription required] When using this option and "strict direction" the starting position starts from the last value of the key.
+For example, we have email:pass1, email:pass2, email:pass3.
+Then when setting query = email, direction = strict, fromLastValueOfKey = true the first result obtained will be email:pass3.
+- **group_by** (Literal["login@domain", "domain", "password"]): [Premium subscription required] This option allows you to remove "duplicates".
+Only the first found line corresponding to the grouping will be returned and will move on to the next value.
+- **format** (Literal["login@domain:password", "login@domain", "login", "domain", "password"]): The format of the returned results.
+Allows you to quickly leave the most necessary without post-processing.
+When used correctly together with groupBy, the execution time of a database search query can be accelerated by eliminating JOIN operations on the server.
 - **token** (str): Page token.

 **Example:**